Swansea Vale Railway: Continuing independently

-In 1856 the Company obtained a further Act authorising further northward extension to Ystalyfera and Ystradgynlais.
+The company obtained a further act of Parliament, the Swansea Vale Railway Extension Act 1856 (19 & 20 Vict. c. xcv), authorising further northward extension to Ystalyfera and Ystradgynlais.

 Through the period from 1856 the company seems to have had trouble raising money for capital works, and a preference share issue was authorised in 1859, although the trading position of the railway was profitable throughout this period.

 Passengers

 Passenger operation had been authorised and the preparations made for opening from Swansea to Pontardawe for passengers.
-Captain Ross of the Board of Trade visited the line but he found deficiencies, and declined to permit passenger running.
+Captain Ross of the Board of Trade visited the line but he found deficiencies and declined to permit passenger running.
 Improvements were made and when Colonel Rich of the Board of Trade made a follow-up visit on 20 February 1860 he was satisfied, and passenger trains started running the following day, 21 February 1860.
 The passenger business was buoyant, and further third-class carriages had to be acquired.
 Receipts for the half year to August 1860 were £4,912 compared with the previous £3,693, and operating expenses were now £1,740, and rent and rates £683.
 In later years the practice was usually that the preference shareholders were paid their full dividend but that ordinary shareholders got nothing.